micmejia/bible-dump/AMPC/Ezekiel/Ezek 31.md

-I made it beautiful with the multitude of its branches, so that all the trees of [^a]Eden that were in the garden of God envied it [Assyria].
+I made it beautiful with the multitude of its branches, so that all the trees of Eden that were in the garden of God envied it [Assyria].